The meat has been chosen by Charlotte, to help you follow her fantastic new, specially designed recipes.

 Take your time.
 It is so tempting to rush when you are cooking - I am always working against the clock, so I understand the dilemma here - but you really do get a better result if you slow down, do things properly and take care at every step of your recipe.

 Rare.
 Sometimes blue, sometimes medium rare, depending on the cut.
 But generally the pinker, the better.
 I used to prefer steaks more well done, but a year living in Paris changed that!

 I always sprinkle my steaks generously with Maldon sea salt as soon as they come off the grill and wrap them in foil and set aside to rest for 10 minutes before serving.
-I have a Le Creuset stovetop grill pan that works very well for cooking steak.
-I use my Big Green Egg barbecue a lot all year round too, as the wood gives steak an amazing flavour.
+I have a Le Creuset stovetop grill pan that works very well for cooking a steak.
+I use my Big Green Egg

 How much meat do you eat in a typical week?

 I generally eat meat at least one meal a day.
 I adore meat and I generally like to eat meals that are based around meat and lots of vegetables.

 Buy top quality ingredients which have been produced the right way - they will be so much higher in nutrients than intensively produced alternatives.
 I also cook everything from scratch rather than eat processed or convenience foods.
 When I'm in a hurry, I'll make myself an omelette, which is quicker and far more nutritious than a ready meal.

 I first heard about Pipers Farm when I was studying at Exeter University.
 I used to do my food shopping with independent retailers across the city and the Piper's Farm shop on Magdalen Road was my port of call for meat.